Semaglutide side effects and how to manage them

 Diarrhea affects between 8.5% to 30% of people taking semaglutide.
 Like the other gastrointestinal side effects of semaglutide, diarrhea is most common when beginning treatment and increasing your dose.

-Diarrhea is also dehydrating, so refueling with fluids and electrolytes is important.
+Diarrhea is also dehydrating, so it’s important to refuel with fluids and electrolytes when experiencing this side effect.
 Drink plenty of water.
 Gatorade or diluted fruit juice are other potential options.
 Just take care to avoid beverages with too much sugar or caffeine

 Similar to nausea, adopting a bland diet can help you manage this side effect of semaglutide.
-Eating low-fiber foods like the following can help firm up your stool.
+Temporarily limiting your fiber intake or eating low-fiber foods like the following can help firm up your stool.

 • Bananas